oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 | ::ZET_RAS_ERROR_TYPE_UNCORRECTABLE | Hardware errors occurred which most likely resulted in loss of data or even a device hang.
 If an error results in device lockup, a warm boot is required before those errors will be reported. |
 | ::ZET_RAS_ERROR_TYPE_CORRECTABLE   | These are errors that were corrected by the hardware and did not cause data corruption. |

-Software can use the function ::zetSysmanRasGetProperties() to find out if the device supports RAS and if it is enabled.
-This information is returned in the structure ::zet_ras_properties_t.
+A RAS error set is a collection of all RAS errors of a given type (correctable/uncorrectable) located either in a sub-device or a device.

-The function ::zetSysmanRasGet() enumerates the available sets of RAS errors.
-If no handles are returned, the device does not support RAS.
+The function ::zetSysmanRasGet() enumerates the available RAS error sets, providing a handle for each.
+If no handles are returned, no RAS errors are available/enabled on the device.

-A device without sub-devices will return one handle if RAS is supported.
-A device with sub-devices will return a handle for each sub-device.
+A device without sub-devices will typically return two RAS error handles if the device supports RAS - one for correctable handles and one for uncorrectable handles.
+In addition, a device with sub-devices will return additional handles for each sub-device.
+The function
+::zetSysmanRasGetProperties() can be used to determine the type RAS errors (correctable/uncorrectable) represented by the handle and the sub-device location.

 To determine if errors have occurred, software uses the function ::zetSysmanRasGetState().
 This will return the total number of errors of a given type
 (correctable/uncorrectable) that have occurred.